Photos from this trip can be found here.

-Having gong up the south peak four years ago, this time the pups and I went up to the north.
-Parked the vehicle at the nose of the east-trending slope about one mile north of the Swakane Canyon Road and NF5215 junction.
+Having gone up south peak four years ago, this time pups and I came back for the north peak.
+I parked the vehicle at the bottom of the east-trending slope about one mile north of the Swakane Canyon Road and NF-5215 junction.

 After carefully crossing the narrow but muddy stream coming down the valley, we picked up the steep slope and first worked our way up to Point 4329.
 Intermittent snow and steeper section started at 3000′, then snowshoes at 4000′ all the way to the summit.
 We connected with the service road on top of the ridge at 4700′ and walked one mile north to reach the summit.